 This bill proposes several updates to the current statutes regarding ambulance registration in Arizona.
-Under the new provisions, if a certificate holder submits a complete renewal application and the Department of Health Services (DHS) is unable to perform an inspection within the required timeframe, the ambulance's registration will remain valid until the inspection is completed.
-Additionally, for active certificate holders whose registrations lapsed between March 31, 2022, and August 1, 2024, DHS will consider their expired registrations as valid if all lapsed fees are paid.
-The bill also repeals the certification validity requirements effective January 1, 2026, and makes technical changes to the existing language.
+Under the new provisions, if a certificate holder submits a complete renewal application and the Department of Health Services (DHS) is unable to conduct an inspection within the required timeframe, the ambulance's registration may remain valid until the inspection is completed.
+Additionally, for active certificate holders whose registrations lapsed between March 31, 2022, and August 1, 2024, the DHS will consider their expired registrations as valid if all lapsed fees are paid.
+The bill also repeals certain certification validity requirements effective January 1, 2026.

 Statutes affected: